 Once your child’s teeth begin emerging, start brushing your children’s teeth immediately.
 Since children may not be able to spit out toothpaste, make sure that you use no more than a pea-sized dollop of unfluoridated toothpaste.
 Teach your child to brush firmly enough to remove debris, but gently enough so the gums are not damaged.

 4 – Floss Daily

 You can start flossing your children’s teeth as soon as they have more than a single tooth in a row.
 This will get them into the habit of flossing early on.
 Flossing is especially good for gum health because it removes plaque and food particles from hard to reach places in the gums.
 We recommend using flat, wide dental tape, which is ideal for the large spaces in children’s teeth.

 5 – Establish a Dental Home Early

-Get a head start by introducing your child to a pediatric dentist as soon as their first tooth emerges, which is sometime before their first birthday.
+Get a head start by introducing your child to a pediatric dentist in Katy as soon as their first tooth emerges, which is sometime before their first birthday.
 At Kids Healthy Teeth, we like to make the first meeting an informal office tour to make sure both you and your child are comfortable with our office and our team.
 It’s important that children have a good relationship with their dentist, so they aren’t hesitant to return for future exams or procedures.
 That’s why we try to make our first meeting will be lighthearted and fun.
 Maintaining healthy gums can prevent heart disease, cavities, and the likelihood of contracting an infection.
 It’s never too late to begin taking care of your child’s teeth and gums, so start today!